tychenjiajun/exif-ai/README.md

 - `--exif-tool-write-args <args...>`: Additional ExifTool arguments for writing metadata.
 - `--provider-args <args...>`: Additional arguments for the AI provider.
 - `-w, --watch <path>`: Watch directory for new files to process.
-- `-s, --skip`: Skip if EXIF tags already exist in the file.
+- `--avoid-overwrite`: Avoid overwriting if EXIF tags already exist in the file.
+- `--ext <extensions...>`: File extensions to watch.
+Only files with this extensions will be processed.

 Example usage: